 Adelaide Family Lawyers are committed to providing access to justice.
-What this means for you is that we encourage Legal Aid clients as well as fee-paying clients and assist you to complete the relevant application form, explain the court process and how we propose to assist you.
+What this means for you is that we assist you to complete all relevant documentation, explain the court process and how we propose to assist you.
 We will listen to your concerns and clarify precisely what is achievable within the procedural restraints of the court processes and rules.

 We know that family law issues, more often than not, also include the following elements: